ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

 Internet-Draft                  DMARCbis                      April 2021

+   ### Send Aggregate Reports {#send-aggregate-reports}

+   For a Domain Owner, DMARC aggregate reports provide data about all mailstreams making use of its domain, to include not only illegitimate uses but also, and perhaps more importantly, all legitimate uses.
+Domain Owners can use aggregate reports to ensure that all legitimate uses of their domain for sending email are properly authenticated, and once they are, increase the severity of concern expressed in the p= tag in their DMARC policy records from none to quarantine to reject, if appropriate.
+In turn, DMARC policy records with p= tag values of 'quarantine' or 'reject' are higher value signals to Mail Receivers, ones that can assist Mail Receivers with handling decisions for a message in ways that p= tag values of 'none' cannot.

+   In order to ensure maximum usefulness for DMARC across the email ecosystem, then, Mail Receivers MUST generate and send aggregate reports with a frequency of at least once every 24 hours.

+6.7.
+Policy Enforcement Considerations

+   Mail Receivers MAY choose to reject or quarantine email even if email passes the DMARC mechanism check.
+The DMARC mechanism does not inform Mail Receivers whether an email stream is "good".
+Mail Receivers are encouraged to maintain anti-abuse technologies to combat the possibility of DMARC-enabled criminal campaigns.

    Mail Receivers MAY choose to accept email that fails the DMARC mechanism check even if the Domain Owner has published a "reject"